mark-me/mark-me.github.io/_pages/tutorials/clustering-mds/clustering-mds.md

 <img src="/_pages/tutorials/clustering-mds/manhattan.jpg" width="271" height="180" align="right"/>

-The Manhattan distance is called after the shortest distance a taxi can take through most of [Manhattan](http://becomeanewyorker.com/streets-and-avenues-a-history-of-the-grid-system/), the Euclidian distance, with the difference we have to drive around the buildings.
-This distance is not.
+The Manhattan distance is called after the shortest distance a taxi can take through most of [Manhattan](http://becomeanewyorker.com/streets-and-avenues-a-history-of-the-grid-system/), the difference from the Euclidian distance: we have to drive around the buildings instead of straight through them.
+This distance measure is useful for ordinal and interval variables.

 ## Hamming distance

 The Hamming distance the number of positions between two strings of equal length at which the corresponding symbols are different.
+This is useful for categorical variables.

 ## Jaccard distance

-Jaccard distance is the inverse of the number of elements both observations share divided (compared to), all elements in both sets.
-This is good when comparing collections of categorical variables (think [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram)).
+Jaccard distance is the inverse of the number of elements both observations share divided (compared to), all elements in both sets (think [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram)).
+This is useful when comparing observartions with categorical variables.
 The Jaccard distance matrix can be created using the _vegdist_ function of the **[vegan](https://www.rdocumentation.org/packages/vegan)** library.
 ```r
 library(vegan)